acdh-oeaw/docker-tools-environments/noske_crystal/README.md

 KILGARRIFF, Adam, et al. The Sketch Engine: Ten Years on.
 Lexicography, 2014, 1.1: 7-36.

-We would like to thank everyone that made these remarkable peace of software possible.
+We would like to thank everyone that made these remarkable piece of software possible.

 Sources
 -----------